Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum

-While power spectrum peaks spaced closer than twice the bandwidth may be difficult to distinguish in classical multitaper and MDMT estimators, careful inspection of the F-test statistic reveals that its fundamental frequency unit is the Rayleigh resolution.
-Thus the F-test can distinguish signals with small enough frequency separation that they aren't visually separate in a plot of $\hat{S}_{xx}(f)$.
-For accurate estimation of oscillation frequencies, oversampling of the frequency grid (or zero padding in the time domain) is recommended.
+While power spectrum peaks spaced closer than twice the bandwidth ($\Delta f < 2N\varpi$) may be difficult to distinguish if classical multitaper and MDMT estimators are the only tools available, careful inspection of the F-test statistic reveals that its fundamental frequency unit is the Rayleigh resolution (Equation \ref{eq:Rayleigh}).
+Thus the F-test can distinguish signals with small enough frequency separation that {their rectangular power spectrum peaks overlap} in a plot of $\hat{S}_{xx}(f)$.
+It can also pick out long-period signals with $f \leq N \varpi$ that are not visually distinct from zero frequency as long as those signals have $f > 2 \mathcal{R}$, {meaning they are formally resolvable according to the Rayleigh criterion.
+The multitaper--F-test combination therefore has the same frequency resolution as Bayesian, least-squares, and generalized Lomb-Scargle periodograms, and is suitable for detecting multiple periodicities \citep[][see \S \ref{sec:scallop}, in which we identify 10 distinct oscillation modes in a ``scallop shell'' light curve]{vautard92, robertson98, zhou07}.} {Furthermore, the F-test is valid no matter the type of noise in the dataset, as demonstrated analytically by \citet{thomson1982spectrum, thomson90} and computationally for synthetic and observed seismic datasets by \citet{park87}, \citet{lees95}, and \citet{prieto07}, among others.} For accurate estimation of oscillation frequencies, oversampling of the frequency grid (or zero padding in the time domain) is recommended.
 Note, however, that oversampling does not add information to the power spectrum estimate; it merely interpolates the estimate.

 Figures \ref{fig:KeplerQ0} and \ref{fig:KeplerQ16spec} both denote significant oscillations identified by the F-test with green dots.
-In Sections \ref{sec:sun} and \ref{sec:kepler_diffrot}, we will follow the same convention and discuss the information provided by the F-test about each example dataset.
+In Sections \ref{sec:kepler_diffrot} and \ref{sec:scallop}, we will follow the same convention and discuss the information provided by the F-test about each example dataset.